valbaca/AdventOfCode2015-Go/README.md

-# Advent of Code 2015 (Go)
+# Advent of Code in Go

-Solutions to Advent of Code 2015 problems in Go
+Solutions to Advent of Code problems in Go.

+This currently contains year 2015

 Each day contains a "TIL" (Today I Learned) message that explains something about Go that I learned.